 How Long Will a Narcissist Rebound Relationship Last?

-When pondering how long will a narcissist rebound relationship last, it’s really no different to looking at the expected length of any narc relationship.
+When pondering how long a narcissist rebound relationship will last, it’s really no different to looking at the expected length of any narc relationship.
 It depends entirely on what the new supply can provide for the narcissist (without them ever realising that that’s all they are to them).

 A common misconception is that narcissists change their relationships as often as they change their underwear, however, that’s not always the case.